PhuocTran96/weekly-display/README.md

 - **Upload limit:** 50MB per file
 - **Supported formats:** CSV only
 - **File retention:** 24 hours (uploads)
+- **Main entry:** `python run.py`

+## 🔄 Running the Application

+To run the refactored application:

+1. Use `python run.py` as the main entry point
+2. Configure environment variables in `.env` file
+3. Access the application at http://localhost:5000
+4. All routes are now organized under blueprints

 ---

-**Your weekly display tracking system is now accessible from anywhere with an internet connection!** 🎉
+**Your weekly display tracking system has been refactored with modern architecture and best practices!** 🎉